glouppe/info8006-introduction-to-ai/projects/project3/README.md

  	- 2.a. - **4 points** - Implement the **Bayes filter** algorithm to compute Pacman's belief state.
 This should be done in the `update_belief_state` function of `bayesfilter.py`, following the template of `beliefstateagent.py`.
 		 - Your implementation must work with multiple ghosts (all running the same policy).
 		 - Pacman's belief state should eventually converge to an uncertainty area for each ghost.
-		 - Your filter should consider the Pacman position as it can move.
+		 - Your filter should consider the Pacman position, as Pacman may wander freely in the maze.

  3. **Experiment**
  	- 3.a. - **1 point** - Provide a measure which summarizes Pacman's belief state (i.e., its uncertainty).